 How do we hunt at Kambaku?

-Your team of professional hunters or hunting guides and trackers will be at your side throughout the entire safari.
-They will discuss with you which kind of hunting technique you prefer.
+Your professional hunter will be at your side throughout the entire safari.
+He will discuss with you which kind of hunting technique you prefer.
 At Kambaku, hunting is generally conducted on a stalk-basis.
 It is likewise an appealing option to hunt from a hide and both can be combined if requested.
 Vehicles suited to the bushy terrain (4x4's) will be at your disposal throughout the duration of the hunt.

 How can I prepare for my Namibian hunt?